Regional QHSE & Compliance Manager – Americas

 • Customers may continue to register air shipments with Pentagon.
 Where appropriate, we can collect and store cargo more cost-effectively than at airports and dispatch on a first-come, first-served basis as capacity resumes.

-In line with our mitigation strategy, Pentagon in conjunction with JAS is ready to operate bonded air-to-road solutions into Dubai, providing customers with a practical alternative while direct air capacity remains constrained.
+In line with our mitigation strategy, Pentagon is ready to operate bonded air‑to‑road solutions into Dubai, providing customers with practical alternatives while direct air capacity remains constrained.

-• Dammam (Saudi Arabia): Air cargo via Dammam International Airport, with bonded trucking into Dubai.
+• Dammam (Saudi Arabia) – air cargo with bonded trucking into Dubai

-• Riyadh (Saudi Arabia): Air cargo via Riyadh, with bonded trucking into Dubai.
+• Riyadh (Saudi Arabia) – air cargo with bonded trucking into Dubai

 To date all land borders within the GCC and Iraq are operational, however with some delays for increased security, we anticipate that there will be some congestion at key border points if this situation extends further.
 Truck availability is becoming an issue, and we are seeing an increase in rates for local and cross border movements.